steineggerlab/unicore/README.md

 Unicore is a method for scalable and accurate phylogenetic reconstruction with structural core genes using Foldseek and ProstT5, universally applicable to any given set of taxa.

 ## Publications
-Accepted manuscript is now published in _Genome Biology and Evolution_:
+Accepted manuscript is now published in _Genome Biology and Evolution_.
+Please cite:
-Kim, D., Park, S., & Steinegger, M. (2025).
+> Kim, D., Park, S., & Steinegger, M. (2025).
 Unicore enables scalable and accurate phylogenetic reconstruction with structural core genes. _Genome Biology and Evolution_, evaf109. [doi.org/10.1093/gbe/evaf109](https://doi.org/10.1093/gbe/evaf109)

 ## Table of Contents
 - [Unicore](#unicore)